Eckhoff42/C-Chess/README.md

 ## Implementation details

+The general chess implementation is created intentionally not looking at other implementations as a fun challenge!
+The test-file is created aided by github co-pilot hence it's long and repetitive form.
+Everything else is implemented without github copilot aid.

 ### Representing pieces
 Each peace is represented by 4 bit.
 This means one byte represents 2 pieces.